+What is the penalty for assaulting a police officer?
 Assault is a serious crime in itself, according to Michigan law.
-However, assaulting a law enforcement officer is considered a highly serious charge that is complex to fight in court.
+However, assaulting a law enforcement officer is considered a highly serious charge that’s complex to fight in court.
 These crimes are charged far more harshly than a standard assault crime.

 This charge, under MCL 750.81d, describes not only assault and battery, but also resisting, obstructing or opposing a “person performing duty.”
 Additionally, “obstruct” includes: